arielchuri/autozinefier/croak_01.md

 |     | Ecstatic             | +3                                                                                                                        |
 |     | Natural              | +2, +1 crit range, +1d crit die, -1d fumble die, +1 Ref saves, +3 Fort saves                                              |

-If the sword is ignored, unused for a long time, or unused because of a die roll, it becomes Petulant at the next personality change.
+If the sword is ignored, unused for a long time, or unused because of a die roll, it becomes Petulant and sarcastic at the next personality change.
-Petulant: whines about everything.
 No bonuses.
 </section>
 <section class="" markdown="1">